harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/alb-az-down.md

 ## Use cases

-- ALB AZ down breaks the connectivity of an ALB with the given zones and impacts their delivery.
+- ALB AZ down fault breaks the connectivity of an ALB with the given zones and impacts their delivery.
 - Detaching the AZ from the application load balancer disrupts the application's performance.

 :::note